SafemarkMBuchoff/meetup/2023-02-25 - Use Github actions to deploy static React app to Azure/deploy-react-app-to-azure.md

 ### The instructions below are for Windows, but the steps for Mac or Linux are similar
 - Create a new Azure account
-- Create a new subscription within that Azure account (TODO: flush these steps out)
+- Create a new subscription within that Azure account.
+You will probably need a credit card to do this, but the empty subscription, as well as the steps below won't cost anything.
 -  On your local computer, install NodeJS
 ```
 winget install -e --id OpenJS.NodeJS